ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Springfree

 • The Springfree Trampoline design is unique and can add to a backyard’s aesthetic with its sleek contemporary appearance.
 It’s also the only trampoline on the market that can be fully customized using seven different colors.
+They also sell Exclusive Color Trampolines.

 ACON

 • ACON’s trampoline design is distinctive and can add to the visual appeal of a backyard.
 They come with a Nordic design that typically includes green safety padding.
-They also have black and blue safety padding on some trampolines.

 Winner: Springfree

-The reason Springfree gets the nod in the Design category is because of their trampoline customization options.
 You can choose from seven different colors and customize key aspects of the trampoline to your liking – something no other brand offers.

 How a Springfree Trampoline looks in a backyard: